alonzowolfram/bisant-geo/README.md

 ## About

-bisantine-geo is a Snakemake-powered pipeline that takes DCC files from a GeoMx experiment and performs quality control, normalization, basic unsupervised analysis, differential expression, and pathway analysis on your spatial transcriptomics data.
+bisant-geo is a Snakemake-powered pipeline that takes DCC files from a GeoMx experiment and performs quality control, normalization, basic unsupervised analysis, differential expression, and pathway analysis on your spatial transcriptomics data.

 ## Usage
 ### Installing software requirements